rupenmitra/rupenmitra.github.io/_pages/about.md

 Recent News
 ======
+* **Paper now published in IEEE Internet Computing (January 2021) **"Examining Machine Learning for 5G and Beyond through an Adversarial Lens"** is now accepted and to appear on [IEEE Internet Computing Special Issue on AI-Powered 5G Services](https://ieeexplore.ieee.org/document/9314254)

 * **Paper now available on arxiv (September 2020)**
 Our paper **"Examining Machine Learning for 5G and Beyond through an Adversarial Lens"** is now available on [https://arxiv.org/abs/2009.02473](https://arxiv.org/abs/2009.02473)